research-note/Many-as-One/README.md

 <img width=100 align="left" src="README/header-logo.png" alt="SYCL">

-We don't need on tensor programming on `CUDA` with bunch of codes in `.cuh`. we need type safe programming. so, no more `.cl` codes from `OpenCL`.
+SYCL is an effective alternative. when we program the tensor, we don't need `CUDA` with bunch of codes in `.cu` and `.cuh`. otherwise, we need type safe programming. so, no more `.cl` codes from `OpenCL`.
 <br>
 <br>